-1.0 credit Full year 11th or 12th grade This course will investigate basic principles of ecology and the interactions between humans and Earth's environment.
+1 credit Full year This course will investigate basic principles of ecology and the interactions between humans and Earth's environment.
 The course focuses on the flow of matter, both in terms of nutrients and pollutants, as well as the flow of energy from the sun and from humans.
 The course incorporates current environmental issues including current extinction threats like the decline of the world's fisheries, invasive species, and the human-related effects from environmental crises such as droughts and large-scale wildfires.
 Prerequisite: Interested students should have successfully completed Biology and Chemistry.